ibm-cloud-docs/vpc/lb-overview.md

 * HTTP and HTTPS listeners and pools are interchangeable.
 * You can only configure a TCP front-end listener with a TCP back-end pool.
 * You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port does not need to be the same one as the front-end listener port.
-* "Private only" endpoints for Certificate Manager are not supported with HTTPS listeners.
+* "Private only" endpoints for Secrets Manager are not supported with HTTPS listeners.
 To configure an HTTPS listener in an ALB, you must upload your TLS certificates to a "Public and private" endpoint.

-Effective 31st July 2021, application load balancers will convert all HTTP request and response headers to lower case.
-This applies to all traffic handled by HTTP and HTTPS listeners.
-This is being done to provide support for HTTP2, but will be applied to older HTTP 1.x versions as well for uniformity.
-For most applications this will not require changes, but any application that depends on the case sensitivity of headers needs to be updated to handle them irrespective of capitalization.
-This is in accordance to networking standards (RFC 2616 Sec 4.2 and RFC 7230 Sec 3.2) which state that HTTP headers are case insensitive.
+As a reminder, the end of support for IBM Cloud Certificate Manager is 31 December 2022.
+After this date, any remaining instances of Certificate Manager will be deleted.
+If you have any user-provided Ingress secrets stored in Certificate Manager, they will no longer be valid.
+For more information, see [Migrating certificates from Certificate Manager](/docs/secrets-manager?topic=secrets-manager-migrate-from-certificate-manager).
 {: important}

 ## Elasticity